yooian/C-Data-Structures/README.md

 * **Robustness:** Implementing full error-checking (NULL guards, allocation failures).
 * **Clarity:** Writing clean, well-commented, and well-structured code.

-This is as much a usable library as it is a learning exercise -
+This is as much a usable library as it is a learning exercise - anyone can use it, and anyone can contribute!

 ---